XNizi/xnizi/README.md

 - 💻 FrontEnd Developer.

-- 📚 I'm going to learn BackEnd.
+- 📚 I'm going to learn React.

 - 🏫 1st class of technical school, IT technician.